ranand12/blog/_posts/2020-06-06-video-pods.md

 If you are preparing for the Certified Kubernetes Administrator (CKA) or Certified Kubernetes Developer (CKAD) - this video series will be in alignment with your exam preparation

-For more simplified videos check out -- https://www.azuremonk.com/videos
+For more simplified videos check out -- https://www.cloud-monk.com/videos

 For the Kubernetes in plain English series - check this video playlist out https://www.youtube.com/playlist?list=PLp_fsLj4v7gTA8n2UngXfOc_5puPPmFdK

-#kubernetes #pods #explained #cka #ckad #azuremonk #kubernetesinplainenglish #podsinplainenglish #podsexplained
+#kubernetes #pods #explained #cka #ckad #cloud-monk #kubernetesinplainenglish #podsinplainenglish #podsexplained